corytheboyd/dotfiles/README.md

 # dotfiles

 Files that have been prepended with a dot.
+I use this to keep all of my machines configured exactly the same.

 ## Usage